🚨 It’s time to use that emergency fund

 📑 You're automatically placed in an administrative forbearance

 This allows you to temporarily stop making monthly federal student loan payments.
-This suspension of payments will last until December 31, 2020.
+This suspension of payments will last through January 31, 2021.

 👊 If you continue to pay, you could knock out some of the principal